research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## Keywords

-RSD comes with an predefined list of keywords.
+RSD comes with a predefined list of keywords.
 You can change the list by adding new keywords or deleting the existing entries.

 :::warning
 You can delete the keyword only when it is not used in any software or project.